Powell: Time for Fed to expand balance sheet 'now upon us'

 (Reuters) - Federal Reserve chairman Jerome Powell on Tuesday flagged openness to further rate cuts amid global economic risks, and said the time to allow the Fed’s asset holdings to begin to expand again “is now upon us” in order to ensure money markets function smoothly.

-U.S. equities initially cut losses on Powell’s speech, then reversed even lower on news that the U.S. State Department was imposing visa restrictions on Chinese officials for China’s treatment of muslims, raising concerns that it would make a U.S.-China trade deal less likely.
+U.S. equities initially cut losses on Powell’s speech, then reversed even lower on news that the U.S. State Department was imposing visa restrictions on Chinese officials for China’s treatment of Muslims, raising concerns that it would make a U.S.-China trade deal less likely.

+- Powell says short-term yield curve control is something that is worth looking at - Q&A

+- Powell says no reason why the expansion can’t continue - Q&A

 - Fed chair Powell says Fed will soon announce measures to add to reserves supply over time